 Snowshoeing in the back-country of Langlade County is truly an experience.
-You will enjoy the 130,000 acres of County forest lands or the Game Lake Nature Trail in Veterans Memorial Park.
+Enjoy the 130,000 acres of County forest lands, 50 miles of Langlade County Ice Age Trail, Antigo Single Track Mountain Bike Trail, or Game Lake Nature Trail in Veterans Memorial Park, or Jack Lake Mountain Bike Trail to trudge through new snow.
 Fees not required although donations are appreciated.

 The trail system is designed for snowshoeing and horseback riding.
 The snowshoe trail starts on the west side of the parking lot.
 Feel free to make your own trail but please stay off the cross country ski trail.